Inside Chris Evans' Private Romance With Alba Baptista - E! Online

 Consider Baptista charmed: She casually dropped a pic of Evans' by now very recognizable rescue boxer in a May 18 Instagram slide show captioned "Some winter Love stories."
 Which Dodgers' human duly liked.

 But for the most part, he and Baptista have maintained a very low-profile as a couple, not even getting photographed holding hands until November once the news had broke that they'd already been dating for more than a year.
+And on Sept.
+10, they exchanged vows in an intimate wedding ceremony featuring guests like Robert Downey Jr. and Chris Hemsworth.

-And once they were out there, it's not as if they then went on some sort of PDA tear.
-Evans, who triggered every tractor beam in the multiverse when he said last July that he was "laser-focused on finding a partner," knows from experience that it isn't always the more-attention-the-merrier when it comes to his private life.
+Not to say they'll ever go on some sort of PDA tear.
+Evans, who triggered every tractor beam in the multiverse when he said in July 2022 that he was "laser-focused on finding a partner," knows from experience that it isn't always the more-attention-the-merrier when it comes to his private life.

 "Some things you want just for you," he told People in November when he succeeded Marvel pal Paul Rudd as Sexiest Man Alive, "or just for my family and my friends."